BA23Algoma/Updated_Research_Project_Repo/readme.txt

 Matlab Source code for MazeExp.exe (X64)
 **********************************************************

+MazeExp is an interactive virtual reality program developed in MATLAB, utilizing OpenGL and PsychToolbox.
+Participants navigate mazes using keyboard controls to reach designated exits.
+This program is designed to measure participants ability to utilize visual cues in navigation.

+- Features
+	- 20 customizable mazes, each containing a distal cue, (moon) and varying proximal cues.
+	- Block sequencing to allow scheduled breaks for participants during experiment.
+	- GUI Interface for customizing experiments, refer to the GUI Breakdown text file for more details.
+	- Interfaces with Gazepoint eyetrack software for calibration and tracking user eye movements.
+ 	- Tracks and records participants navigation paths and eye movements.

-- Requirements to run source code in interpreted mode in Matlab:
+- Requirements to run source code in interpreted mode in MATLAB:

 	- Install PsychToolbox
 	- Put 'MyClasses' in Matlab path